dodoslavn/health_status/README.md

 What is it?

-Its script which will show you if your OS process is running or not.
+Its a tool which will show you if your OS process is running or not.

 What OS proces?

-You have to setup the 'param' text file, which has CSV syntax.
+You have to define them in the 'param' text file, which has CSV syntax.

 How it will tell me if it is running?

 In nice and easy to ready table, in CLI.

-How cna i run it?
+How can i run it?

 Its Linux bash script.
 So, you need Linux, lsof and netstat installed.